Estimating the Performance of Entity Resolution Algorithms: Lessons Learned Through PatentsView.org: Abstract

 \section{Abstract}

 This paper introduces a novel evaluation methodology for entity resolution algorithms.
-It is motivated by PatentsView.org, a {U.S. Patents and Trademarks Office patent data exploration tool} that disambiguates patent inventors using an entity resolution algorithm.
+It is motivated by PatentsView.org, a public-use patent data exploration platform that disambiguates patent inventors using an entity resolution algorithm.
 We provide a data collection methodology and tailored performance estimators that account for sampling biases.
 Our approach is simple, practical and principled -- key characteristics that allow us to paint the first representative picture of PatentsView's disambiguation performance.
-This approach is used to inform PatentsView's users of the reliability of the data and to allow the comparison of competing disambiguation algorithms.
+The results are used to inform PatentsView's users of the reliability of the data and to allow the comparison of competing disambiguation algorithms.